c1au6i0/muaydata/content/post/2019-03-24-figthing-diseases.markdown

 heal_sub <- heal_sub[,  !names(heal_sub) %in% lev_1]
 ```

-Same columns miss quite a lot of data.
-We can *impute* missing observation only if missing data in each column does not represent a significant portion of the data.
+Some columns miss quite a lot of data.
+We can *impute* missing observations only if missing data does not represent a significant portion of the data of the column.
 We are going to drop all the columns that have more than 15% of missing data.

 ```r